-It's not shocking at all to crush into burning sunshine at 5am.
-Year-round high temperature is an icon of Myanmar.
+It's not shocking at all to crush into burning sunshine at 5 am.
+The year-round high temperature is an icon of Myanmar.
 As with many Southeast Asian countries, Myanmar has two distinct seasons, the dry and the wet.
 The dry season starts from October to May, when it is cool at night and in some places of high altitude.
 The wet season runs from May through September, which is when the monsoon arrives and gives the country heavy downpour.

 As to what to pack, it’s often advised bring a jumper or fleece for the evenings all year round.